 Original Text The cowbird, as well as other species of birds, lays its eggs in another bird's nest and thus avoids hatching and raising its own young.
-Quote Must use quotation marks Paragraph three explains, "the cowbird, as well as other species of birds, lays its eggs in another bird's nest and thus avoids hatching and raising its own young."
-Paraphrase Certain birds, including the cowbird, do not hatch and raise their own offspring but rather pass on these responsibilities by laying their eggs in other birds' nests.
+Quote (Must use quotation marks and MLA in-text citation) Paragraph three of the text explains, "the cowbird, as well as other species of birds, lays its eggs in another bird's nest and thus avoids hatching and raising its own young" (Smith 5.)
+Paraphrase (Must use MLA in-text citation) Certain birds, including the cowbird, do not hatch and raise their own offspring but rather pass on these responsibilities by laying their eggs in other birds' nests (Smith 5.)
 Summary Cowbirds do not hatch or raise their own young.